-Love conquers all in this award winning, wonderfully entertaining story which illustrates the fact that you can’t always have what you want.
+Love conquers all in the award winning, wonderfully entertaining That Rabbit Belongs to Emily Brown which illustrates the fact that you can’t always have what you want.
 However, Emily’s ability to help the spoilt queen after she has stolen Stanley makes for a happy ending for everybody.

 Age Range: 3 +